-- the Company provided its exclusive object is the collective investment in money market instruments, the placing of deposits with credit institutions, or both; - the Company's individual sub-funds or classes of share where the shares of those individual sub-funds or classes are only held by one or more institutional Investors within the meaning of the 2010 Law.
+- the Company or one of its sub-funds authorised as money market funds in accordance with Regulation (EU) 2017/1131 of the European Parliament and of the Council of 14 June 2017 on money market funds (Regulation (EU) 2017/1131); - the Company's individual sub-funds or classes of share where the shares of those individual sub-funds or classes are only held by one or more Institutional Investors within the meaning of the 2010 Law.

-As from 1 January 2021, the Company or its individual sub-funds, may benefit from reduced subscription tax rates depending on the value of its net assets invested in economic activities that qualify as environmentally sustainable within the meaning of Article 3 of EU Regulation 2020/852 of 18 June 2020 (the "Qualifying Activities").
+The Company or its individual sub-funds, may benefit from reduced subscription tax rates depending on the value of its net assets invested in economic activities that qualify as environmentally sustainable within the meaning of Article 3 of EU Regulation 2020/852 of 18 June 2020 (the "Qualifying Activities").
 The reduced subscription tax rates would be of:

-- 0.04% if at least 5% of the total net assets of the Company, or of its individual sub-fund, are invested in Qualifying Activities; - 0.03% if at least 20% of the total net assets of the Company, or of its individual sub-fund, are invested in Qualifying Activities; - 0.02% if at least 35% of the total net assets of the Company, or of its individual sub-fund, are invested in Qualifying Activities; and - 0.01% if at least 50% of the total net assets of the Company, or of its individual sub-fund, are invested in Qualifying Activities.
+- 0.04% if at least 5% of the total net assets of the Company, or of its individual subfund, are invested in Qualifying Activities; - 0.03% if at least 20% of the total net assets of the Company, or of its individual sub-fund, are invested in Qualifying Activities; - 0.02% if at least 35% of the total net assets of the Company, or of its individual sub-fund, are invested in Qualifying Activities; and

+• 0.01% if at least 50% of the total net assets of the Company, or of its individual sub-fund, are invested in Qualifying Activities.